-Climate change is very complex and uncertain and noone can claim to understand the full range of possible climate outcomes, let alone assign a probability to each one.
+Climate change is very complex and uncertain and no-one can define the full range of possible climate outcomes, let alone assign a probability to each one.
 Instead, we have chosen three scenarios representing three broad possibilities for how the world might respond to climate change, which will affect future investment returns and inflation.

-The three scenarios are described qualitatively and quantitively below.
+The three scenarios are described qualitatively and quantitively on the next page.